sitepoint/wp_theme_basetheme/readme.txt

 == Installation ==

 There are three ways to install your theme.
-It can be installed by manually uploading the files to the themes folder using an FTP application, it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.
+It can be installed by manually uploading the files to the themes folder using an FTP application,it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme ZIP file that you downloaded.

 Use the following instructions to install & activate Sitepoint Base using your preferred method.

 Manual installation:

-1. Unzip the files from the Sitepoint Base zip file that you downloaded
+1. Unzip the files from the SitePoint Base zip file that you downloaded
 2. Upload the Sitepoint Base folder to your /wp-content/themes/ directory
 3. Click on the Appearance > Themes menu option in the WordPress Dashboard
 4. Click the Activate link below the Sitepoint Base preview thumbnail